-St Arnaud to Hanmer Springs or Blenheim
+St Arnaud to Hanmer Springs

 A long, beautiful, isolated gravel road through stunning semi-alpine country, clear rivers, bluffs and flat valleys.
 One to two days.
 This is one of New Zealand's great rides but empty of any stores or supplies.
 Take plenty of water and food and you will thoroughly enjoy this adventure.